jessegall/php-data-container/README.md

 # php-contains-data

-A package that provides a trait that makes it possible for objects to use an array as their data source.
+A trait that provides a convenient solution for objects to use an array as their data source.
 As well as offering the possibility to share the same data between instances.

 ## Installation